Epsilon Indi: Planetary system

 Epsilon Indi Ab imaged by JWST MIRI.
 The star marks the position of its host star, whose light is blocked by a coronagraph.

 The existence of a planetary companion to Epsilon Indi A was suspected since 2002 based on radial velocity observations.
 The planet Epsilon Indi Ab was confirmed in 2018 and formally published in 2019 along with its detection via astrometry.

 A direct imaging attempt of this planet using the James Webb Space Telescope was performed in 2023, and the image was released in 2024.
 The detected planet's mass and orbit are different from what was predicted based on radial velocity and astrometry observations.
-It has a mass of 6.31 Jupiter masses and an elliptical orbit with a period of about 171.3 years.
+It was found to have a mass of 6.31 Jupiter masses and an elliptical orbit with a period of about 171.3 years.
+Later observations found the orbit to be shorter and closer to circular, with a period of 70±12 to 108±49 years.
+This difference is attributed to a more careful treatment of the data.

 No excess infrared radiation that would indicate a debris disk has been detected around ε Indi.
 Such a debris disk could be formed from the collisions of planetesimals that survive from the early period of the star's protoplanetary disk.